yonxel/readme-example/README.md

 ## Contributing

 Contributions to yNodes are welcome.
-If you are a developer, you can fork the repository and submit pull requests.
+If you are a developer, you can contact yonxel in discord to apply as a contributor in the project.
 Given that this is a fork of another project, please ensure your contributions align with the project’s goals and maintain code quality.
 Before coding a new feature or major change, it’s a good idea to open a discussion (issue) to verify it fits the scope of yNodes.

 When contributing: